Tulsa man sues state after wrongful murder conviction resulting in imprisonment for 28 years

-A Tulsa man declared actually innocent last year after spending 28 years in prison for first-degree murder filed a lawsuit against the state seeking damages for his wrongful conviction.
+A Tulsa man who was declared actually innocent last year after spending 28 years in prison for first-degree murder filed a lawsuit against the state seeking damages for his wrongful conviction.

 Corey Atchison was released from prison in July 2019 after District Judge Sharon Holmes determined he was actually innocent of a first-degree murder charge related to the Aug.
 3, 1990, shooting death of James Lane.